guillaumeagile/Sam-FizzBuzz2025/CUPID-Learning-Path.md

 var custom = new DivisibilityRule(11, "Eleven");
 ```

+#### 🫵 Practice by yourself

+Now that you've seen how to compose rules, practice by creating a new rule that checks for divisibility by 13.

+We have the divisibility rules, but we also need the ExactMatchRule to handle exact matches, like for 42.

 #### 💡 Learning Objective
 Learn to make code **extensible through composition** rather than modification.
 Parameters > hardcoded values.